 - Destruction of features like fireplaces.
 Your seller may have never used it and see it as wasted space, but a new buyer might see it as a huge reason to buy a house.

 - Moving walls.
 Unless you are turning a master bedroom into a suite, this is almost always a high dollar project with low return.
 Remind your seller to avoid massive projects and focus on smaller projects with a higher rate of return.

-Knowing your current market and the kind of families who are buying in the area will help you guide your seller in how much to spend on a remodel, and where!
+Knowing your current real estate market and the kind of families who are buying in the area will help you guide your seller in how much to spend on a remodel, and where!